-There is mounting pressure from around the world towards China’s oppressive and inhumane treatment towards its Muslim citizens.
+There is mounting pressure from around the world towards China’s oppressive and inhumane treatment of Uyghurs:

-- On 30 June 2018, economist reported that China turned East Turkistan into a surveillance State and reported again on 01 Dec.
+- On 30 June 2018, economists reported that China turned East Turkistan into a surveillance State and reported again on 01 Dec.
 2018 that it is turned into a Police State.

 - On 06 Nov.
 2018, at UN’s UPR meeting: Democratic models including Australia, Canada, France, Finland, Germany, Iceland, Ireland, Netherland, Norway, Sweden, Switzerland, the UK, the USA and Japan openly condemned China’s “re-education” Camps and mass detention of Muslim population.

 - On 15 Nov.
-2018, 15 Western Ambassadors sought meeting on Xinjiang concerns, but were rejected by China.
+2018, 15 Western Ambassadors sought a meeting on Xinjiang concerns but were rejected by China.

 - On 26 March 2019, ASPI released another report on counterterrorism and indicated that China’s counterterrorism in Xinjiang (aka East Turkistan) is nothing but ‘de-extremification’ and mass repression.

-China intensified its systemic persecution by legalising the camps on 09 Oct 2018, labelling them as ‘re-education’ camps and sentenced detainees to be transferred to prisons in inner-China.
+China intensified its systemic persecution by legalizing the camps on 09 Oct 2018, labeling them as ‘re-education’ camps, and sentenced detainees to be transferred to prisons in inner-China.
 This action ultimately masked the number of Uyghurs being attained.

-Ongoing international pressure demanding for investigations into the conditions of the Uyghur people and the camps hasn’t make any impact on China’s position.
+Ongoing international pressure demanding investigations into the conditions of the Uyghur people and the camps hasn’t made any impact on China’s position.

 In Aug.
 2018, a bipartition group of 17 members of Congress in the US sent a letter to Secretary of State Mike Pompeo and Treasury Secretary Steven Mnuchin, requesting sanctions on China.
 On 10 Dec.
 2018, Hong Kong Press called out for Global sanctions on China.
 On 03 April 2019, 41 members of Congress sent another letter to Secretary Pompeo and raised the issue once more.